Abdominal ultrasound

 Kidneys

-The right kidney can be imaged effectively using the right liver lobe as acoustic window (fig. 9/10).
-For the left kidney, the spleen can act (partially) as acoustic window.
-When the patient inhales deeply, the kidneys will move in the caudal direction, which may facilitate evaluation of the kidneys.
+The right kidney can be effectively imaged using the liver's right lobe as an acoustic window (see fig. 9/10).
+For the left kidney, the spleen can serve partially as an acoustic window.
+When the patient takes a deep breath, the kidneys move downward, which may help in evaluating them more clearly.

 Interested?